SO114514/wordpress/README.md

 This is a demo of OpenShift for students at Lernia education.

-Modified by Sei
+Modified by Sei.
-Course DevOps Engineer 23/24
+Course DevOps Engineer 23/24.

 ## The namespace